DarkSecDevelopers/Mr.Peter/README.md

  - Changes all the variables
  - Obfuscate the code using Using [Obfuscar](https://github.com/obfuscar/obfuscar)
  - Change the Assembly information

- ## Disclaimer:
-**This tool is supposed to be used only on authorized systems.
-Any unauthorized use of this tool without explicit permission is illegal.**

 ## License:
  [**GNU GENERAL PUBLIC LICENSE**](https://github.com/mrfr05t/Mr.Peter/blob/master/LICENSE)